snehaprathipat1/sorting-example/README.md

 # sorting-example
-Adding the highest price item to the the cart in a retail website
+Adding the highest price item to the cart in a retail website